 Prices & Dates

 'Twin Share' prices are per person when there are 2 people sharing a room.
-'Solo Room' prices are applicable to all solo travellers, or if your booking party cannot reach the minimum of 2 persons in a room.
-Solo Rooms can also be booked by any other person wanting the comfort and privacy of their own room.Read More
+'Single Room' prices are applicable to those who don’t have anyone to share a room with or anyone wanting the privacy of a single room.Read More

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard.